 - Climate Impact: The Climate Impact Portfolio targets the environmental factors with ESG.
 According to Betterment, carbon emissions per dollar of revenue for the 100% stock Climate Impact portfolio are half of those of the conventional portfolio.
 The portfolio even adds green bonds through a green bond ETF

 - Social Impact: The Social Impact Portfolio is like the Broad Impact Portfolio plus two impact funds.
 SPDR SSGA Gender Diversity Index ETF (SHE) targets gender diversity.
 Impact Shares NAACP Minority Empowerment ETF (NACP) targets racial inclusion.
 These two funds each replace 10% of total U.S. market exposure

-Betterment charges a 0.25% management fee for both conventional and ESG portfolios.
+Betterment charges a 0.25% management fee (0.40% for the premium plan) for both conventional and ESG portfolios.
 The cost of the funds in the ESG portfolio is slightly higher.
 For example, the Broad Impact Portfolio costs 0.13%-0.18% annually vs. 0.05%-0.16% for the conventional portfolio.
 Still, 0.13%-0.18% is relatively cheap, even if you aren’t an ESG-focused investor.